One of the best parts about spending a semester with Verto Education is getting to see everything a country has to offer.

-While students enjoy the beachside accommodations, and base houses with their own pool or live-in chef, one of the most impactful experiences they have time and time again is living with host families.
+While students enjoy the beachside accommodations, and base houses with their own pool or live-in chef, one of the most impactful experiences students have time and time again is living with host families.

 For incoming students, this can be one of the more nerve wracking parts of the semester abroad.
 What will the house be like?
 Will I get along with the family?
 What if I don’t speak the language?